 We document strong weekly lead-lag return predictability across stocks from different industries with no customer-supplier linkages (economically unrelated stocks).
 Between 1980 and week.
-This return predictability arises exclusively from pairs of stocks in which there are common institutional owners.
-This predictability is a new phenomenon which does not originate from the slow information diffusion underlying previously documented lead-lag effects, weekly reversals, momentum, nonsynchronous trading, or other known factors.
+This predictability is related to common institutional ownership and is distinct from previously documented lead-lag effects.
+Common institutional ownership is a complementary rather than a substitute explanation for return predictability.
+Information linkages are enough to induce return predictability among stocks in the same industry, but economically unrelated stocks exhibit return predictability only when they have common institutional owners.
 Our findings suggest that institutional portfolio reallocations can induce return predictability among otherwise unrelated stocks.